UnitConversion/unitConversion/documents/general/latmodref.rst

     **keywords** for searching: ::

         modelname:   the name of the model for which a transfer matrix is being requested
-        from:        floating number, s position of starting element, default 0
+        from:        floating-point number, s position of starting element, default 0
-        to:          floating number, s position of ending element, default the max of element in a lattice
+        to:          floating-point number, s position of ending element, default the max of element in a lattice

     **Result data structure**: ::